 Fantasy gaming has seen a tremendous spurt of interest in India in recent times, aided in no small part by the proliferation of mobile devices and widespread reach of the internet, and this, in turn, is contributing to the development of sport in the nation as well as making a significant contribution to government revenues.

 One thing that differentiates fantasy gaming is the seasonal nature of sports that drives up interest during a short window only, whereas conventional gambling is always prevalent and prone to fostering addiction.
-While the lucrative Indian Premier League (IPL) has been the most dominant league in terms of fantasy gaming, growing interest has also been nurtured in a broad range of sports such as football, kabaddi and basketball, to name a few.
+While the lucrative Indian T20 League has been the most dominant league in terms of fantasy gaming, growing interest has also been nurtured in a broad range of sports such as football, kabaddi and basketball, to name a few.

 This broadening of interest in a multitude of erstwhile lower-profile sports is reflected in the fact that online fantasy sports operators reported gross revenues of ₹2,400 crores in the 2020 financial year, a nearly 300 percent growth from the previous year's figures of ₹920 crores, as per a FIFS-KPMG 2020 report.